 NOTE 2 – CHOOSING YOUR MASHING METHOD

 Hand mashing is the easiest method and gives you the most textured and chunky consistency.
+You can hand mash with the same tool pictured below or a large fork.

 Food mills are the most labor intensive but create the best silky, semi-textured consistency.
 If you use a food mill, know that some of the fiber may be removed, which may alter the nutritional value.
 I recommend using the medium to large grate disks and running the parsnip mash though the mill a few times.